Planning Your Lake Bled Holidays? Here Are The Best Things To Do In Lake Bled Slovenia

 Is there any better view than soaring high over the lake and surrounding area in a hot air balloon?
 Sunrise or sunset is a fantastic time, however, even during the day, you will see the best of the area from the sky.

-Do be aware that it is illegal to cycle off road or track in Slovenia anywhere, but there are many tracks to enjoy, and you can easily hire a bike to explore the area.
+Do be aware that it is illegal to cycle off road or track in Slovenia anywhere, but there are many tracks to enjoy, and you can easily rent a bike to explore the area.
 Traffic around the lake itself is not that heavy, so cycling is a healthy activity for everyone to enjoy, especially traveling families.

 Bled has the largest course in the country, and from March to December, you will see countless people enjoying the scenic golfing opportunities around the lake.
 The backdrop of the forest and water is, quite frankly, amazing.